 Jim Adler, Chief Privacy Officer and General Manager of Data Systems at Intelius

-Today’s engineer CPO, and I’m one, must deeply involve themselves with the technology and product design process to bake-in privacy.
+Today’s engineer CPO, and I’m one, must deeply involve themselves in the technology and product design process to bake-in privacy.
 This new breed of CPO is comfortable in an engineering scrum, product focus group, reviewing pending regulations, or analyzing A/B test results.
 They have the historical awareness, frontier spirit, regulatory caution, technical chops, and innovator’s curiosity to work through the toughest data issues.
-The promise of the engineer CPO is that products, not only safeguard privacy, but compete on it.
+The promise of the engineer CPO is that products, not only safeguard privacy but compete with it.

 Jim Adler is the chief privacy officer at Intelius.
 As part of the executive leadership team, Jim is the chief consumer advocate for the company with responsibility for the data systems that power Intelius’ products.
 Jim is a national leader on privacy, cryptography, and security issues having testified before the Federal Trade Commission, U.S. Congress, National Institute of Standards and Technology and leading academic institutions.